JaredReando/volunteer-tracker/README.md

 ## Technologies

-- Created with Ruby 2.5.3.
+- Created with Ruby 2.5.3
-- Deployed to Heroku using the Sinatra web framework.
-- See project GEMFILE for complete list of gems
+- See project GEMFILE for complete list of gems and versions

 ## Objectives